 Under each of these scenarios, the independence of the researcher is paramount.
 The Rainforest Alliance might provide assistance with hypothesis development, logistical support, or interpretation of results, but we do not assist with data collection or analysis.
 Ultimately our priority is to support research that teaches us about the impacts and effectiveness of our programs—whatever the results might be.

-We suggest that researchers who are interested in collaborating with the Rainforest Alliance familiarize themselves with the Rainforest Alliance Theory of Change on page 16 of the 2015 SAN/Rainforest Alliance Impacts Report, as this describes our organization’s intended outcomes and impacts, and describes the mechanisms through which we aim to achieve them.
+We suggest that researchers who are interested in collaborating with the Rainforest Alliance familiarize themselves with the Rainforest Alliance's Theory of Change, as this describes our organization’s intended outcomes and impacts, and describes the mechanisms through which we aim to achieve them.
+Please contact Rens Rutten with any questions.
 We also recommend reading ISEAL’s Guidance Note for Researchers, which describes some of the key definitions, considerations, and challenges for research on sustainability standards systems.

 Priority Research Topics

 Below is a list of the Rainforest Alliance’s priority research topics for the agriculture sector, as of January 2017, grouped by outcome area.
 You may also download a PDF of the research topic list for printing.